kiyoon/tmuxsend.vim/README.md

 ```

 ## Recommended Nvim-Tree settings
-Recommended to change Nvim-Tree's keybinding (remove '-' and use 'u' instead):
+If using the example key bindings above, it is recommended to change Nvim-Tree's keybinding (remove '-' and use 'u' instead):

 ```lua
 require("nvim-tree").setup({